pim-huisman/simple-travel-api-mock/readme.md

 ===============

 Clone this repo on your local machine.
 It is the mock backend that your assignment will get its data from.
-For making the assignment fork our [empty assignment](https://github.com/Pim-Huisman/original-case), please see that page for more instructions.
+For making the assignment please fork the assignment that you got and see that page for more instructions.

 Start the mock (on Windows systems use the gradlew.bat file):